 It is the Group’s policy to manage its interest costs using an optimal mix of fixed and floating rate debt.
-This is achieved by entering into interest rate derivative instruments in which it exchanges fixed and floating interest rates.
+This is achieved by entering into interest rate derivative instruments in which the Group exchanges fixed and floating interest rates.
 To avoid volatility in the Consolidated Income Statement, cash flow hedge accounting is applied to those derivative instruments.

 As described in the section “Foreign currency risks”, the Group’s Treasury department is supervised by the Group Finance Committee, which meets on a regular basis.
 The Group Finance Committee monitors the Group’s interest rate risk and acts as a decision-taking body for the Group in this respect.

 The Group’s Treasury Policy also covers the management of interest rate risks.
 The VP Group Treasury & Tax reports the status periodically to the Group’s CFO, who informs the AFRQCC in their quarterly meetings.
 The AFRQCC approves requests from the Group Finance Committee on important treasury matters, including interest rate risks, and provides recommendations to the Board of Directors, which is the highest approval authority for all Group treasury matters.